Afiniti Insights

 Partner, Managing Consultant

-Sarah is a high energy, authentic and collaborative change consultant and leader, passionate about supporting businesses to overcome challenges and pull together as one force, ready and able to embed change and realise transformational outcomes.
-Sarah believes that distilling top level simplicity from complex business challenges is the key to embedding successful change at the individual level in order to drive successful adoption.
+Sarah is a high energy, authentic and collaborative change consultant and leader, passionate about partnering with businesses to deliver innovative solutions, embed change and achieve transformational outcomes.
+With significant experience in the high-paced worlds of FMCG, consumer health and life sciences, Sarah believes that distilling top-level simplicity from complex business challenges is the key to embedding change at the individual level and driving successful adoption.
+Sarah makes it her mission to support individuals, groups and organisations to thrive in benefit-led change objectives.

 Get in touch!